-Splitting wood can be a difficult and very labor-intensive chore.
-This is only magnified if you have a bunch of wood to get through.
+Splitting wood can be a difficult and very labor-intensive chore, especially when you have a bunch of wood to get through.
 Unless you are a professional lumberjack, this is probably something you do not look forward to every fall.
 I know I don’t.

-Theoretically, all wood can be burned, but it doesn't mean you should.
-Attention needs to be paid to what kind of wood you use in your fireplace.
-Softer woods, like pine, don’t burn as well as harder woods, like oak.
+Theoretically, you can burn all kinds of wood in your fireplace, but that doesn't mean you should burn them all.
+Softer woods like pine, don’t burn as well as harder woods like oak.
 Plus, softer woods leave more creosote in your chimney and require cleaning more often.

-Using seasoned, or unseasoned, wood hasn’t been an issue either, but it does seem to really enjoy the seasoned wood more.
+It will split seasoned or unseasoned wood of all types, but it does seem to really enjoy the seasoned wood more.
 The unseasoned wood takes a little bit more effort for the splitter to get through the wood, while the seasoned wood almost gives up and splits itself once you get a third or halfway into the log.

 How Does the Splitter Stack Up?

-I didn't want to add to an already sizable investment in the inserts by purchasing a big gas powered log splitter, so I elected for the manual model I found online.
+The gas-powered splitters on the market are powerful and easy to operate, but the initial cost can take a substantial bite out of your budget, and I didn't want to add to an already sizable investment in the inserts by purchasing a big gas-powered log splitter, so I elected for the manual model I found online.
 The manual splitter looked simple enough to use, and for about $125, it was definitely more attractive than spending over $1,000 for the bigger gas models.
-I have no complaints about the operation of gas splitters on the market.
-They are powerful and easy to operate, but the initial cost can take a substantial bite out of your budget.

-The manual splitter is operated by two handles, one designed for speed and the other is for power to help build up pressure to split bigger pieces of wood.
-These levers are user friendly and both my wife and daughter have no problems using them.
+The manual splitter is operated by two handles, one designed for speed and the other for power, to help build up pressure to split bigger pieces of wood.
+These levers are user-friendly and my wife and daughter have no problems using them.

-They are really only two drawbacks to this manual splitter, the biggest one being time.
-If you have a bunch of wood to split, you are going to need to set aside a few days, or longer, to get through it all.
+They are really only two drawbacks to this manual splitter.
+The biggest one is time.
+If you have a bunch of wood to split, you are going to need to set aside a few days to get through it all.
 Operating these levers is physically easy, but it is incredibly time consuming.
 If you only have a little bit of wood to go through, this is a wonderful option for you to consider.

-The other negative is the limitations on the sizes of logs you can split with the machine.
-The diameter isn’t a big problem, because it hasn’t had a tough time getting through the large diameter logs we have put into it.
-What you have to pay attention to is the length of logs.
+The other negative is the limitation on the size of the logs you can split with the machine.
+The diameter isn’t a big problem: it hasn’t had a tough time getting through the large-diameter logs we have put into it.
+What you have to pay attention to is the length of the logs.
 If the log is too long or too short, the piston can’t effectively split the wood or even get to it in some cases.

 Overall, this log splitter is a solid four of our five stars.
 It is very easy to use and can take care of a wide variety of types and sizes of firewood.
 Because of its relatively slow operation, it can’t receive a full five stars.
-But the easiness to operate it, and its cost, make it a great addition to households who don’t need multiple cords of wood.
+But its ease of operation and its cost make it a great addition to households who don’t need multiple cords of wood.